05nelsonm/encoding/README.md

     // Optional data integrity check unique to the Crockford spec checkSymbol('*')

+    // Only apply the checkSymbol & reset hyphen interval counter
+    // when Encoder.Feed.doFinal is called (see builder docs for
+    // more info)
+    finalizeWhenFlushed = false
 }

+// Alternatively, use the static instance with its default settings Base32.Crockford

 val base32Default = Base32Default {
     isLenient = true